-MINERVA is a new trailing suction hopper dredger (TSHD) being built by Royal IHC for DEME.
-It will be the world's first LNG-powered TSHD, when operational in 2017.
+MINERVA trailing suction hopper dredger (TSHD), built by Royal IHC for DEME, is the world’s first LNG-powered TSHD.

 DEME placed an order with Royal IHC for two LNG-powered trailing suction hopper dredgers in April 2015.
 The shipbuilder and the owner were presented DPC Innovation Award for the new concept of the vessels, in November 2016.

-The MINERVA TSHD was launched at Royal IHC's shipyard in Kinderdijk, the Netherlands, in December 2016.
-Its christening ceremony is scheduled to take place in spring 2017 in Zeebrugge, Belgium.
-The vessel will replace the Orwell-class TSHD.
+The MINERVA TSHD was launched at Royal IHC’s shipyard in Kinderdijk, the Netherlands, in December 2016.
+The naming ceremony of the vessel was held in June 2017 in Zeebrugge, Belgium.
+The vessel replaces the Orwell-class TSHD.

 MINERVA TSHD design details

 The MINERVA dredger incorporates a hydrodynamic hull design powered by dual-fuel propulsion system.
 The innovative design enables the vessel to conduct maintenance dredging missions in shallow waters for extended periods.

 The new-generation trailing suction hopper dredger complies with the extended dry-docking system requirements, extending the maximum dry-dock interval from five to 7.5 years.
 Some of the dry-dockings are replaced with in-water surveys.